-The Educational Opportunity Center (EOC) provides assistance to all qualified Maui County residents who want to enter a postsecondary educational program.
-EOC's emphasis is to assist people from low-income families and those whose parents did not graduate from college.
-EOC is located in the Ho'okipa Building on the Kahului campus and on Molokai.
+The Educational Opportunity Center is a federally funded TRIO program providing assistance to college-ready Maui County residents who want to enter a postsecondary educational program.
+The EOC services are free to those who are qualified as low-income, first-generation to college (those whose parents did not attend college), and/or veterans.
+EOC is located in Ho'okipa on the Kahului campus and at the Molokai Education Center.
 Weekly visits are made to local high schools and community agencies.

-EOC services include comprehensive college and educational information for Hawai'i and mainland schools, preadmission advising, application assistance for admissions, financial aid, scholarships, grants and loans.
+EOC services include comprehensive college and educational information for Hawai'i and mainland schools, preadmission advising, admission application, financial aid, scholarship, grant, and loan assistance.
 EOC advising is available to assist prospective students make appropriate educational decisions by assessing their educational needs, career interests, and academic qualifications.

-✤ For more information, contact the EOC office on Maui at 984-3286 or on Molokai at 567-6231.
+✤ For more information, contact the EOC office on Maui at 984-3286 or on Molokai at 984-3804.